 Although MBTA's Transit Safety Plan complies with 49 CFR Part 673 and 220 CMR 151, the regulations allow for a multi-year implementation period.
 During the SMS implementation process, acceptance of this Transit Safety Plan by the Department of Public Utilities and the Federal Transit Administration does not constitute approval or acceptance of any process or component of the SMS.
 Refer to the SMS Implementation Plan and phases found in the preface of this plan for the status of each SMS process/component.
 MBTA employees and contractors are required to comply with the policies and procedures as they are being implemented during the SMS phases contained within this plan.

 APPROVALS

-The MBTA Transit Safety Plan composed within this document has been reviewed and approved by:
+The MBTA Transit Safety Plan composed within this document has been reviewed and approved by the Fiscal and Management Control Board; and signed by: